 Developing drugs, conducting clinical trials and commercializing products is expensive and we will need to raise substantial additional funds to achieve our strategic objectives.
-Although we believe our existing cash resources will be sufficient to fund our projected cash requirements into the second quarter of 2014, we will require significant additional financing in the future to fund our operations.
+Although we believe our existing cash and other resources will be sufficient to fund our projected cash requirements through the end of 2014, we will require significant additional financing in the future to fund our operations.
 Additional financing may not be available on acceptable terms, if at all.
 Our future capital requirements will depend on many factors, including: